qiqian/JPS/README.md

 - solid white = previously cached
 - solid orange = direction **newly updated by this search**

-These dots make the "lazy jump table" process obvious: after editing obstacles everything turns hollow (O(1) bulk invalidate); run one search and only the touched directions light up, with the ones newly whitened this run shown in orange.
+These dots make the "lazy jump table" process obvious: after a single-cell obstacle edit, the affected row/column directions turn hollow; run one search and only the touched directions light up, with the ones newly whitened this run shown in orange.

 ## IV.
 Engineering and Performance

+- **Three-tier validation:** A\* is the shortest-path accuracy baseline; C# JPS is the base algorithm reference; C JPS is the optimized native build and must match C# cell-for-cell.
-- **Integer pathfinding:** cost, heuristic, g/f are all integer (`long`), no float error.
+- **Integer pathfinding:** cost, heuristic, g/f are all integer (`long`), so A\* and JPS are compared under the same metric with no floating-point noise.
 - **Flat arrays instead of hashing:** per-node data (`g / parent / closed / jump cache`) is indexed by `id = y·W + x`, avoiding tuple-hash overhead.
 - **Generation stamps avoid clearing:** each query increments a generation number to test "visited this run?", with no per-query array clear.
-- **Buffer reuse:** allocated once per map size and reused across queries, near-zero GC.
-- **Zero-allocation direction pruning:** pruned directions are written to a reused buffer, no iterator allocation.
-- **Correctness check:** 600+ random maps (including mid-run obstacle changes) compared against A\*, identical path cost and success/failure.
+- **Shared lazy jump cache:** cardinal jump distances are shared per map, so multiple C# pathfinders can warm the same cache concurrently.
+- **Cross-platform C native layout:** SSE2/NEON 128-bit SIMD, guard-banded bitmaps remove bounds branches, per-direction SoA cache improves sequential access, and row/column dirty structures sync only the locally affected areas after edits.
+- **Low-allocation hot path:** the heap uses hole-sift, while path-rebuild nodes, pruning directions, and search state buffers are retained per map size.
+- **Benchmark and accuracy harnesses:** benchmarks run map-grouped workers and emit rows in dispatch order; accuracy cross-checks A\*/C#/C over 1.423M official `.scen` cases.

 ### JPS vs A\* Memory Footprint